d3/d3-format/README.md

 * `thousands` - the group separator (e.g., `","`).
 * `grouping` - the array of group sizes (e.g., `[3]`), cycled as needed.
 * `currency` - the currency prefix and suffix (e.g., `["$", ""]`).
+* `numerals` - optional; an array of ten strings to replace the numerals 0-9.

 Note that the *thousands* property is a misnomer, as the grouping definition allows groups other than thousands.